Aultcare Insurance Company

 Many people who need addiction treatment may not have private insurance.
 In fact, they may have public insurance through either Medicare or Medicaid.
-If you are covered by one of these insurances, you may wonder if you can find a treatment center that will accept your insurance.
-However, you don’t need to worry.
-You will be able to find a treatment center that accepts one of these insurance options.
+If you are covered by one of these insurances, you will be able to find a treatment center that accepts one of these insurance options.

 In several cities in Ohio, several treatment centers accept Medicaid and Medicare.
-If you are unfamiliar with these Medicare is the US federal healthcare plan for people who are ages 65 and older.
+If you are unfamiliar with these, Medicare is the US federal healthcare plan designed for individuals who are 65 years old and above.
 Medicaid, however, is the US federal healthcare plan for those who are economically disadvantaged.
 If you have Medicare or Medicaid, there is a chance that you can be covered for addiction treatment.
 You will likely have to pay a copayment or deductible, but these public insurances can help.

 How Does Medicare Work?

-Medicare, the federal health insurance program, serves those who are 65 or older, some younger people who have disabilities, and people who have End-Stage Renal Disease (ESRD).
-ESRD is permanent kidney failure that requires dialysis or a transplant.
+Medicare, the federal health insurance program, serves those who are 65 or older, some younger people who have disabilities, and people who suffer from ESRD.
+End-Stage Renal Disease is permanent kidney failure that requires dialysis or a transplant.
 Further, Medicare’s services come in four distinct parts.

 Here are the four parts: